Einstein-\AE ther Gravity in the light of Event Horizon Telescope Observations of M87*: Introduction

 One of the fundamental principles of general relativity that might be altered in the UV limit due to the quantization of gravity is the Lorentz's invariance (LI), since Lorentz symmetry is not fundamental in the sense that it depends on the scale we are exploring nature's energy \cite{Mattingly:2005re,Will:2005va,Liberati:2015dja}.
 Breaking Lorentz symmetry in the UV may imply the existence of a preferred frame at Planck scale.
 Small departures from LI could be used in order to study physics at the fundamental level, via investigation of Standard Model Extensions as an effective field theory framework \cite{Colladay:1998fq} (see also \cite{Kostelecky:2003fs}).
 By extending the LI breaking into gravity sector, a number of well known modified theories arise, such as Einstein-\AE ther \cite{Jacobson:2000xp,Eling:2004dk,Jacobson:2008aj,Foster:2005dk,Elliott:2005va, Li:2007vz,Yagi:2013ava}, Horava-Lifshitz \cite{Horava:2009uw,Mukohyama:2010xz,Wang:2017brl}, mimetic gravity \cite{Chamseddine:2013kea,Chamseddine:2014vna}, Finsler gravity \cite{Basilakos:2013hua,Ikeda:2019ckp} etc. Although the LI breaking in the above theories arise from different mechanisms, one can explore the general features in a unified way \cite{Sebastiani:2016ras}.

 The Einstein-\AE ther (EA) theory is a generally covariant theory of gravity, which violates the LI locally by possessing a dynamical, unit-norm and timelike vector field, called \textit{``\ae{}ther field''}, which defines a preferred timelike direction at each spacetime point.
 EA gravity includes a number of coupling constants called \ae{}ther parameters, which are tightly constrained by gravitational wave events such as \textit{GW170817} and \textit{GRB170817A} \cite{TheLIGOScientific:2017qsa,Monitor:2017mdv,Oost:2018tcv}.
 Similarly to most modified theories of gravity, one can investigate BH solutions in EA theory, considering an asymptotically flat spacetime.
-In particular, using two specific mixing of the \ae{}ther parameters, one derives two sets of static and spherically symmetric BH solutions \cite{Eling:2006ec,Barausse:2011pu}, while extension to charged solutions has been obtained in \cite{Ding:2015kba}.
+In particular, using two specific mixing of the \ae{}ther parameters, one derives two sets of static and spherically symmetric BH solutions \cite{Eling:2006ec,Barausse:2011pu}, while extension to charged solutions has been obtained in \cite{Ding:2015kba} (see also \cite{Zhang:2020too} for a systematic study of the spherically symmetric static spacetimes in this framework).